 Dixons to close Carphone Warehouse business in Ireland

-DUBLIN, April 21 (Reuters) - Dixons Carphone DC.L is to close its Carphone Warehouse business in Ireland, the company said in post on its Irish web site on Wednesday.
+DUBLIN, April 21 (Reuters) - Dixons Carphone DC.L is to close its Carphone Warehouse in Ireland, shuttering 69 standalone stores, in a move it blamed in a statement on changes in customer behaviour and the COVID-19 pandemic.

+The move follows it decision last year to close all its standalone stores in the United Kingdom.
+In Ireland it will also close 16 Carphone Warehouse concessions that share retail space with other Dixons Carphone brands.

 (Reporting by Conor Humphries, editing by Louise Heavens)